 The Lipman Center has implemented a twenty-four hour, seven-day a week on-call schedule for its investigative staff, thereby ensuring that all child abuse victims will be treated with the best care and concern, regardless of when they are victimized or choose to disclose.

-Within the past 5 years, the ECPO Special Victims Unit has extended its focus to include bias crimes involving race, religion or sexual orientation;elder abuse cases; and human trafficking, a growing crisis within the region.
+Within recent years, the ECPO Special Victims Unit has extended its focus to include bias crimes involving race, religion or sexual orientation;elder abuse cases; and human trafficking, a growing crisis within the region.

 HUMAN TRAFFICKING Human trafficking is modern day slavery that controls and exploits vulnerable members of our community.
 Victims are often lured into forced labor, sex trafficking and other forms of servitude using force, coercion, abduction, fraud and other methods.
 The victims range from juvenile runaways to undocumented immigrants.
 The New Jersey Human Trafficking statute, N.J.S.A.
 2C:13-8, is one of the most comprehensive statutes in the country aimed at eradicating this criminal behavior.

 The ECPO Human Trafficking Team is led by a senior Assistant Prosecutor and senior detective.
 Investigations use the full resources of the Special Victims Unit as well as the Narcotics Task Force.
 The team shares intelligence and conducts joint investigations with multi-county, statewide and national human trafficking entities.
 It is common for an operation to include the New Jersey State Police, the FBI, the Department of Homeland Security, NJDCF and allied professionals in the field such as Polaris.
 By having the Human Trafficking Team as part of the Special Victims Unit, the victims receive the best therapeutic services possible.
 The social services/therapeutic component of the unit is the primary component of the unit.